h-a-graham/gblidar/README.md

   - [x] Added options for merging rasters and exporting as SpatRaster, stars of character.
   - [x] Generic merge for all rasters in gbl\_catalog.
-  - [ ] Add special functions for hitting the WCS data to get faster access to large composite areas.
+  - [x] Add special functions for hitting the WCS data to get faster access to large composite areas.
-  - [ ] chunk large requested areas to prevent exceeding the EA API limit.
   - [ ] Add Scottish Data
   - [ ] Add Welsh Data
   - [ ] Write Tests